Parvathigopan/Speech-Processing_Group9/README.md

 Model Training: A Multi-Layer Perceptron (MLP) classifier was trained on the extracted features.

-Evaluation: The model's performance was evaluated using metrics such as accuracy, precision, recall, and F1-score.
+Evaluation: The model's performance was evaluated.

 4. Results